Deep in a Surface Level World

 I have never been good at surface level.
 Small talk drains me.
 Fake laughter exhausts me.
 Conversations about people instead of purpose make me want to reset my energy.

 As I grew in motherhood, I had to evaluate my friendships more carefully.
-I am called to protect my daughter from people who secretly dislike me.
-Even babies feel energy.
+Us moms are called to protect our children from people who have bad energy.
+I’ve come to realize that even babies feel negative energy.

-So when you show up honest and self aware, it makes them uncomfortable.
+So when you show up honest and self aware, it makes some people uncomfortable.
 But someone else’s discomfort is not your responsibility.

 Not everyone will like you.
 Not everyone will understand you.
 Not everyone is capable of vulnerability.
-That is their limitation, not yours.
+But that is their limitation, not yours.

 Protecting your peace does not mean being cold.
 It means being discerning.

 You can be kind and still have boundaries.
-Warm and still walk away.
+You can be nice and still say no. Warm and still walk away.

 Being deep in a surface level world can feel lonely, but it is not a flaw.
 It is a strength.

-And let me end this by stating, not every friendship has to be deep in my book as long as good intention is always there.
+Not every friendship has to be deeper than the ocean, as long as good intention is always there.

 Leave a comment